 In addition to her head coaching duties, she teaches physical education classes at Pomona College.

-Dominick Copas is in his first season as an assistant coach with the Pomona-Pitzer Women's Basketball program, after previously working for SCIAC rival La Verne for eight years.
+Dominick Copas is in his third season as an assistant coach with the Pomona-Pitzer Women's Basketball program in 2013-14, after previously working for SCIAC rival La Verne for eight years.
 He was on the coaching staff for three championship squads with the Leopards, including the 2003 and 2007 SCIAC Championship teams, along with the 2008 SCIAC Tournament champs.

 A 1988 graduate of the La Verne, Copas earned his degree in business administration and was inducted into the La Verne Athletic Hall of Fame in March 2009 after a standout baseball career with the Leopards as a member of three SCIAC Championship baseball squads.
 One of the top power hitters in the SCIAC, he led La Verne in both home runs and runs batted in two of the three seasons (1986, 1987) and topped the squad in batting average in 1987.